cy2zq/FortuneExcel/README.md

-# FortuneSheetExcel
+# FortuneExcel

-FortuneSheetExcel is an Excel import library for [FortuneSheet](https://github.com/ruilisi/fortune-sheet/).
+FortuneExcel is an import/export library for [FortuneSheet](https://github.com/ruilisi/fortune-sheet/).
 It only supports .xlsx format files (not .xls).

-It is a FortuneSheet port of [Luckyexcel](https://github.com/dream-num/Luckyexcel).
+It is a fork of (now archived) FortuneSheetExcel.

 ## Features

-Supports the following spreadsheet features:
+Supports the following spreadsheet features in import/export:

 - Cell style
 - Cell border